-16 RETURNING TO THE TEXT: Have students answer the text-dependent questions with their reading partners.
-If they have difficulty, scaffold the questions by rephrasing them or breaking them down into smaller parts.
+16 RETURNING TO THE TEXT: Have students answer the text-dependent questions with a partner.
+If students have difficulty, scaffold the questions by rephrasing them or breaking them down into smaller parts.
 See the Scaffolding the Text-Dependent Questions boxes for suggestions.